Jesterhearts/tether-map/README.md

   invariants and preconditions being relied upon.
 - Verification: Tests are regularly exercised under Miri to catch UB‑adjacent mistakes in pointer and aliasing logic.
-- Extra checks: Debug builds enable additional assertions to validate linkage, aliasing, and bounds.
+- Extra checks: Debug builds enable additional assertions to validate the source of pointers in order to double check lifetime management.
 These checks impose a 30%+ overhead and are therefore disabled in release builds.

 ## License